aj-stein-nist/xproc1-tutorial/README.md

 The [Requirements document for XProc beyond capabilities of XProc 1.0]( https://www.w3.org/XML/XProc/docs/langreq-v2.html) was published in 2012, only two years after the 1.0 technology was released as a Recommendation.
 XProc 3.0 exists for the same reasons as all 3.0 (or even 2.0) technologies exist - namely, in part, as a reflection of the limitations of XProc 1.0.
 Knowing these limitations is key to understanding both technologies.
 The requirements document offers a fair and comprehensive summary of the capabilities that were thought needed - significantly including those that XProc 1.0 did not offer.

+## Xproc Implementations

+Even apart from other approaches to pipelining, there have been many implementations of XProc and its predecessor technologies.
+We list only the ones we know of and use - please notify us if there is a *currently used and supported* processor that should be added to the list (even if only partially complete or conformant), or *if you know of any other such lists we should know about*.

+### XProc 1.0

+#### XML Calabash

+### XProc 3.0

+#### Morgana XProc